Sunrise Humane Society to operate Fort Pierce animal shelter

 "It's a really good day for us here in Fort Pierce," said Dr. Julie Kittams, who is leading Sunrise Humane Society.
 "The [city] shelter's been closed for a year and a half and it's time to reopen it and get going on animal welfare in Fort Pierce."

-Dr. Kittams also serves as Executive Director to Operation S.O.S, a mobile spay and neuter clinic.
+Kittams also serves as executive director to Operation S.O.S, a mobile spay and neuter clinic.

-They were among the local animal welfare groups waiting for someone to take over shelter operations for Fort Pierce and St. Lucie County but got tired of waiting, forming Sunrise Humane Society.
+They were among the Treasure Coast animal welfare groups waiting for someone to take over shelter operations for Fort Pierce and St. Lucie County but got tired of waiting, forming Sunrise Humane Society.

-The city agreed to a year-long renewable lease on Savannah Road, which also includes provisions for regular inspections and monthly reports to ensure transparency.
-Additionally, the lease payment will be 2o% of the prior month's impound fees.
+The city agreed to a yearlong renewable lease on Savannah Road, which also includes provisions for regular inspections and monthly reports to ensure transparency.
+Additionally, the lease payment will be 20% of the prior month's impound fees.

-Sunrise Humane Society replaces the former Humane Society of St. Lucie County, which came under fire for numerous inspection concerns, safety issues, financial turmoil, and the death of a volunteer, mauled to death.
+Sunrise Humane Society replaces the former Humane Society of St. Lucie County, which came under fire for numerous inspection concerns, safety issues, financial turmoil and the death of a volunteer.

 She is awaiting approvals from St. Lucie County but planning to open to the public and begin adopting out animals in April.